Listen up: Biden speaks volumes in a whisper to make a point

 Listen up: Biden speaks volumes in a whisper to make a pointNew

 WASHINGTON (AP) — President Joe Biden speaks volumes when he whispers.
-And his whispers during recent public appearances are attracting attention.
+And Biden’s whispers during recent public appearances are attracting attention.
 The White House and communications experts say it’s Biden’s way of trying to make a connection while emphasizing a point.
-Biden’s critics and some late-night TV comics say Biden’s whispers are “creepy” or “weird.”
-Experts say one reason Biden’s soft talk is getting notice is because of the contrast it draws with former President Donald Trump.
+Biden’s critics and some late-night TV comics say his whispers are “creepy” or “weird.”
+Experts say one reason Biden’s soft talk is getting notice is the contrast it draws with former President Donald Trump.
 Trump often spoke loudly and angrily.
+The White House defends Biden, saying conservatives who criticize the way he speaks do so because they don’t have a better agenda to offer voters.